unaffected/ruthless.heavens/README.md

 In **any** order, complete **any** number of the following actions:

-- Refresh the market: 1 resource of the specified type *(determined randomly each refresh)*
+- Refresh the market: 1 resource of the specified type *(determined randomly after each refresh)*
 - Refresh the market: 2 resources of **any** type
 - Spend resources (health/mana/essence) to purchase the current market card. *(also refreshes the market)*
 - Spend resources (health/mana/essence) to unlock a talent from a skill tree (mind/body/soul).
-  - acquire a new action card
+  - acquire a new ability card
   - unlock a new perk or power
   - upgrade existing perk, power, ability
 - Discard a card to gain 1 resource matching the type of the discarded card.
 - Use a development action.
 - Use a quick action.
-- Use an item.
+- Use, equip or unequip an item.

 ### Phase Five: Combat